-The medical devices industry is fast-growing market driven by the complex needs of patients encouraging companies to develop innovative therapies to improve health and quality of life.
+The medical devices industry is fast-growing market driven by the complex needs of patients encouraging life science companies to develop innovative therapies to improve health and quality of life.
 In 2019, the global medical devices market reached a value of nearly $456.9bn.
 Growth has resulted from a rise in the number of healthcare facilities, healthcare expenditure, technological advancements and an aging population.

 We have ranked the leading medical device companies by 2019 revenue, looking at their medical devices segment results only.
 The list shows the top 10 biggest medical device companies in the world in 2020: